-The goals with testing are to screen for high blood glucose levels (hyperglycemia), to detect and diagnose diabetes and pre-diabetes, to monitor and control glucose levels over time, and to detect and monitor complications.
+The goals of diabetes testing are to screen for high blood glucose levels (hyperglycemia), to detect and diagnose diabetes and prediabetes, to monitor and control glucose levels over time, and to detect and monitor complications.

-- When a person has a condition that is associated with diabetes
+- When a person has risk factors or a condition that is associated with diabetes

 - When a person presents to the emergency room with an acute condition